pivotal/LicenseFinder/README.md

 You can customize the format of the output in the same way that you customize [output from `report`](#output-from-report).

+### Output from `project_roots`

+The `license_finder project_roots` command will output the current working directory as a string in an array.

+Using the `--recursive` option means the array will include subdirectories that contain a known package manager.
+With the exception that Gradle and Maven subprojects will not be included.

 ### Output from `report`

 The `license_finder report` command will output human-readable reports that you